-IN Drainage A Area Look for both pervious and impervious areas tha t are uphill from the Infiltr ation cell.
-Look for all the places whe Problem (Check if Present) Follow-Up Actions Problem (Check if Preser Kick-Out to Level 2 Inspection: Large areas of soil have been eroded, or larger channels are forming.
+IN Drainage A ırea Look for both pervious and impervious areas that are re uphill from the Infiltra ation cell.
+Look for all the places where water flows into the Infiltration Problem (Check if Present) Follow-Up Actions Problem (Check if Present) Kick-Out to Level 2 Inspection: Large areas of soil have been eroded, or larger channels are forming.
 May require rerouting of flow paths.
 For Dry Wells: Leaves, sticks, or other debris in gutters and downspouts Remove all debris by hand.
-Other: Piles of grass clippings, mulch, dirf, salt, or other materials Remove or cover piles of grass clippings, mulch, dirt, etc. ☐ Inlets are collecting care growing.
-Some winfiltration practice.
+Other: Piles of grass clippings, mulch, dirt, salt, or other materials □ Remove or cover piles of grass clippings, mulch, dirt, etc. □ Other: Inlets are collecting grit and debris or grass/weeds are growing.
+Some water may not be getting into the Infiltration practice.
 Open containers of oil, grease, paint, or other substances Cover or properly dispose of materials; consult your local solid waste authority for guidance on materials that may be toxic or hazardous.
-Some or all of the iningulies, and other erc
+Some or all of the inlets are eroding so that rills, gullies, and other erodion is present, or there is bare dirt that is washing into the infiltration practice.